nikomatsakis/babysteps/babysteps/_posts/2019-04-19-aic-adventures-in-consensus.md

 [keynote]: https://www.youtube.com/watch?v=CuD7SCqHB7k

-Having used `?` for a long time now, I can definitely attest that (a) it is very nice to be able to propoagate errors in a light-weight fasion and (b) having the explicit marker is very useful.
+Having used `?` for a long time now, I can definitely attest that (a) it is very nice to be able to propagate errors in a light-weight fasion and (b) having the explicit marker is very useful.
 Many times I've found bugs by scrutinizing the code for `?`, uncovering surprising control flow I wasn't considering.